Anna Unger

-Anna Unger (born 2 May 1944) is a former East German cross-country skier who competed in the late 1960s and early 1970s.
+Anna Unger (born 2 May 1944) is a former East German cross-country skier who competed in the late 1960s and early 1970s, and at the Winter Olympics in Grenoble and Sapporo.
 She earned a silver medal in the 3 × 5 km relay at the 1970 FIS Nordic World Ski Championships in Vysoké Tatry.

+Unger is the sister of German skier Martin Körner, and is married to German skier Helmut Unger.